Phosphate Sensor (PO₄³⁻)

 Working Principle

-Phosphate sensors typically operate using optical or colorimetric methods, where phosphate reacts with specific reagents to produce a measurable color change.
-The intensity of the color correlates with phosphate concentration.
+Phosphate sensors typically use colorimetric or wet-chemistry methods, where phosphate reacts with specific reagents to form a colored compound measured optically.

 Common Types of Phosphate Sensors